mendel5/imapsync/README.md

 cd imapsync/

 sudo make install
-// the above step is maybe not necessary?? see debian intall
+// the above step is maybe not necessary?? see debian install

 ./imapsync